-While adultery may be used in deciding fault-based divorce cases In the state of Illinois, it cannot be used to determine alimony.
-According to Illinois law, maintenance, which was formally known as alimony, must be determined “without regard to marital misconduct” so that the amount of alimony awarded is fair and reasonable.
-Judges in Illinois must consider more objective factors when determining alimony such as the income and needs of each spouse.
+As a No-Fault divorce state, this also means that actions such as adultery cannot factor into judgments concerning property division, spousal maintenance, or child custody and support.
+According to Illinois law, maintenance, also known as alimony, must be determined “without regard to marital misconduct” so that the amount of alimony awarded is fair and reasonable.
+Judges in Illinois must consider more objective factors when determining alimony and property division such as the income and needs of each spouse.

-When it comes to determining child custody in a divorce, adultery does not usually affect the decision as much as what is in the best interest of the children.
+When it comes to determining child custody in a divorce, adultery does not usually affect the decision as much as what is in the best interests of the children.
 Child custody is not viewed by the courts as an award for faithful parents as adultery usually has little impact on their ability to be a loving and supportive parent for their child.
-Instead the court considers only the most favorable options for the children to ensure that a decision is made purely in their best interests.
+Instead, the court considers only the most favorable options for the children to ensure that a decision is made purely in their best interests.

 There may be certain situations in which adultery can affect a decision on child custody or support.
 A judge may take the adultery into account if you can prove that the affair had an effect on the financial or emotional well-being of your children.
 However, you would need tangible and compelling proof for this to even be considered by a judge.

 Divorce is always a difficult situation regardless of the cause, and adultery in divorce can make the situation even more painful for all involved.
 As far as the courts are concerned, adultery cannot be considered when determining alimony, property division, or child custody and support unless it can be proven with tangible evidence that the adulterous spouse spent marital funds on the affair, or that the affair had a negative impact on the emotional and/or financial well-being of the children involved.